Teo44/OpenRoutePlanner/documentation/testing.md

 ### The effect of graph density in small graphs

 The premise of theses tests is the same as in the previous segment, but the graph size is reduced to 50 000 nodes.
 IDA* was still too slow to be included.
-With the timeout at 10 seconds, IDA* averaged 8.3 seconds per path with 2 arcs per node, making including it infeasible.
+Even with the timeout at 10 seconds, IDA* timed our for 2022 out of the 2500 paths with 1 arc per node, and was thus not included in the this test.

+1 arcs per node: Dijkstra 28s total, 11ms avg
+				 A* 29 total, 11ms avg

 2 arcs per node: Dijkstra 76s total, 30ms avg
 		 A* 39s total, 15ms avg